airavata-courses/satyamsah/assignment2/README.md

 1) cd to [create-deptmentandsalary-service-python].
 It is using remote RMQ- situated in remote server2:

+2) edit the file and change the ipaddress for the rmq server with your remote rmq server.
+Save it

-2)  `sudo docker build -f Dockerfile -t python-dept-salary-image . `
+3)  `sudo docker build -f Dockerfile -t python-dept-salary-image . `

-3)  `sudo docker run --name create-salaryslab-container --hostname create-salaryslab-container --link mysql-container python-dept-salary-image`
+4)  `sudo docker run --name create-salaryslab-container --hostname create-salaryslab-container --link mysql-container python-dept-salary-image`

 ### run the gateway api server on docker(Server1):

 1) cd to [gateway-api].
 It is using server2 RMQ:

+2)  edit the file and change the ipaddress for the rmq server with your remote rmq server.
+Save it

-2)  `sudo docker build -f Dockerfile -t gateway-image . `
+3) `sudo docker build -f Dockerfile -t gateway-image . `

-3)  `sudo docker run --name api-gateway-container --hostname api-gateway-container -p 9999:9999 gateway-image`
+4)  `sudo docker run --name api-gateway-container --hostname api-gateway-container -p 9999:9999 gateway-image`

 ### run the node-js service on docker(Server-1):